-How to set up and customize iCloud on your iPhone, iPad, and Mac
+New to the Apple ecosystem?
+Here's how to set up your iCloud account

 - Launch the Settings app.

-You can change your name, the email address where people can reach you, the phone number where people can reach you, and your birthday.
+You can change your name, the email address where people can reach you, the phone number where people can contact you, and your birthday.

 Tap Password & Security.

-You can change your password, the phone number you have registered as your trusted number, and get a verification code to sign into another device on iCloud.com.
+You can change your password, the phone number you have registered as your trusted number, and get a verification code to sign initially another device on iCloud.com.

 Tap Payment & Shipping.